-Students are selected randomly by the Department; however, there are other reasons that make some students more prone to being selected.
-For example, there is conflicting information within your FAFSA or the FAFSA is incomplete.
-The purpose of verification is not to penalize students but to ensure that accurate information is reported and errors are corrected so that federal aid is awarded appropriately.
+Students are selected randomly by the Department.
+However, there are other reasons that lead to some students having a higher likelihood of being selected.
+Two examples are if there is conflicting information within your FAFSA or if your FAFSA is incomplete.
+The purpose of verification is not to penalize students, but rather to ensure that accurate information is reported and errors are corrected so that federal aid is awarded appropriately.

-The Office of College Aid will send you an email message which will provide you with instructions and your verification worksheet.
-If you have trouble locating this email, please contact the office at 773-702-8666 or 773-702-8655.
-You may also stop by the office to pick up a copy located in Walker 309.
+The Office of Financial Aid will send you an email message that provides you with instructions and your verification worksheet.
+If you have trouble locating this email, please contact the office at 773-702-8666.

-If you do not meet the criteria or chose not to use the DRT, you must submit an official IRS Tax Return Transcript to complete the verification process.
+If you do not meet the criteria or chose not to use the DRT, you must submit either the 2021 signed federaltax returns or an official IRS Tax Return Transcript to complete the verification process.
 You may request your official IRS Tax Return Transcript in one of the following ways:

 - Telephone Request: available from the IRS by calling 1-800-908-9946